U.S. Ski & Snowboard names 16 athletes — including 4 with ties to Vail area — to world juniors team

 Maxon has competed at many of the same stops as Renick, traveling to Germany and Austria for FIS-level events as well as the North American stops.
 Her best NorAm finish was a 13th in the super-G on Feb.
 6.

 Zaytseva, who won three titles at the U16 nationals in 2023 and captured a top-10 at the senior nationals the following year, has contested a mix of NorAm and European Cup events this season.
 The 18-year-old grabbed a slalom podium at Owl’s Head in Canada on Feb.
 9 and is currently ninth in the tech discipline standings.
+The former SSCV athlete will be competing at World Juniors for the first time after qualifying last year but sustaining a season-ending injury that prevented her from participating, Wall noted.

 Krupka has been consistently in the top-20 on the NorAm circuit this season.
 The 19-year-old Vail Ski and Snowboard Academy graduate had a season-best fifth in the giant slalom in Tremblant on Jan.
 9.

-The 2026 Junior Worlds schedule includes downhill, super-G, giant slalom and slalom along with a team alpine combined and mixed team event.
+The 2026 Junior Worlds schedule includes downhill, super-G, giant slalom and slalom along with a team Alpine combined and mixed team event.
 Live timing will be provided by the International Ski Federation (FIS).

-Viktoria Zaytseva trains during the U.S. Ski Team’s media day at Copper Mountain on November 20, 2025.
+Viktoria Zaytseva trains during the U.S. Ski Team’s media day at Copper Mountain on Nov.
+20, 2025.

 Dustin Satloff/U.S. Ski Team